forta-network/docs/docs/deploying-cli.md

 A few configuration values must be set in your package.json in order to deploy:

-- `name` of your bot project should be specified and **should be globally unique**, so add some unique modifiers
+- `name` of your bot project should be specified
 - `description` should be a short human-readable description of what your bot does
 - `version` of your bot should also be set as well
 - `chainIds` of the blockchains that your bot will be scanning should be specified as an array of integers.
 You must specify at least one and up to as many as you need.
 The supported chain IDs are: